 - An interactive interview with stakeholders facilitates “buy-in” and aligns solutions with the needs unique to your organization.

 - A written report by our experts provides the blueprint for a business case justification as well as performance, reliability, environmental, management and security designs.

 All the IT workloads of an organization may not be suitable and compliant for cloud migration.
 Based on the assessment report it is important to classify the workloads as cloud compatible or non-compatible.
 Locuz consultants will prepare the classification report based on the analysis of various cloud readiness parameters of workload, security, compliance etc.

 Phase 3: RESTRUCTURE

-There may be a need to restructure the cloud compatible workloads to make it Cloud ready before any planning of migration to Private / Public cloud.
+There may be a need to restructure the cloud compatible workloads to make it loud ready before any planning of migration to private / public cloud.
 Locuz will recommend a best practice approach for the workload restructure.
 The following are the sample list of activities for restructure.
-Consolidation & Aggregation Resource Pooling & Sharing Plan for Workload Migration P2V & V2V Define Workflow Development Application Readiness
+Consolidation & Aggregation Resource Pooling & Sharing Plan for Workload Migration P2V & V2V Define Workflow Development Application Readiness.

 Phase 4: MIGRATE

 Based on the Assessment Report, the recommended workloads will be planned to migrate to Cloud (Private / Public).
 Initially low priority workload will be migrated and after the confirmation of stability and availability tests, the necessary workloads will be migrated to cloud environment.
 Determine migration schedules and project milestones to ensure content is migrated to the cloud according to business need, allowing for roll-out to end users as business needs dictate.
 Propose a schedule for ongoing risk / trend analysis reports to monitor and understand exposure levels and whether the existing controls are working appropriately.
 All contingency steps will be planned to roll back in case of any situational need.

 - Workload Balance